reduxjs/redux/docs/recipes/structuring-reducers/StructuringReducers.md

 #### [Prerequisite Concepts](PrerequisiteConcepts.md)

-It's also important to note that some of these suggestions may or may not be directly applicable based on architectural decisions in a specific application.
-For example, an application using Immer Maps to store data would likely have its reducer logic structured at least somewhat differently than an application using plain Javascript objects.
-This documentation primarily assumes use of plain Javascript objects, but many of the principles would still apply if using other tools.
+Standard Redux architecture relies on using plain JS objects and arrays for your state.
+If you're using an alternate approach for some reason, the details may differ based on your approach, but many of the principles will still apply.

 ### Reducer Concepts and Techniques